Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 To conclude, we offer a couple of quick tips while testing Database Replay:

-1. Use identical Test system as and when possible
+1. Use an identical Test system as and when possible.

-3. Make sure to start with default replay options and then make changes if necessary based on your requirement.
+3. Make sure to start with the default replay option and then make changes if necessary based on your requirements.

-With various aspects and various methods of Oracle Database and Application Testing, please always make sure to test as frequently and as thoroughly as possible; understand the application and the user environment prior to deploying any alterations or introducing any new parameters in Production.
+When dealing with different aspects and methods of Oracle Database and Application Testing, be sure to test as frequently and thoroughly as possible.

 Recommended Reading